 Following the animal tour, the opportunity to actually meet and interact with some of the animals will be offered.
 There is a snack/picnic area available for groups to relax and enjoy the surrounding farm ambiance.
 Groups planning to use the snack area following the tour must leave any food in the ‘coop’ beforehand.
-Or, if you chose, snacks and chilled beverages are available for purchase.

 It is important to remember that the majority of animals that live on Dalby Farm are endangered breeds.
 Treating them with respect and consideration is very important.
 Feeding the animals is strictly prohibited.General Animal Tours are offered Monday through Friday, May 1st through October 31st.
 Depending on availability, we also may have some availability on the weekend.